All Products

 Document Center

-:Use the Cloud Assistant Agent to install OpenSSH on a Windows ECS instance
+:Use Cloud Assistant Agent to install OpenSSH on a Windows instance

-The Cloud Assistant Agent is a program that runs Cloud Assistant commands on Elastic Compute Service (ECS) instances.
-This topic describes how to use the Cloud Assistant Agent to install OpenSSH on an ECS instance that runs a Windows operating system.
+Cloud Assistant Agent is a program that runs Cloud Assistant commands on Elastic Compute Service (ECS) instances.
+This topic describes how to use Cloud Assistant Agent to install OpenSSH on a Windows ECS instance.

 Prerequisites

-• The Cloud Assistant Agent is installed on the ECS instance on which you want to install OpenSSH.
-For more information, see Install the Cloud Assistant Agent.
+• Cloud Assistant Agent is installed on the Windows ECS instance on which you want to install OpenSSH.
+For more information, see Install Cloud Assistant Agent.

-• Rules are added to the security groups of the ECS instance to allow traffic on SSH port 22.
-For more information, see Add security group rules.
+• A rule is added to a security group of the Windows ECS instance to allow traffic on SSH port 22.
+For information about how to add a security group rule, see Add a security group rule.

 Note

-For information about the operating system versions that support Cloud Assistant, see the Limits section of the Overview of Cloud Assistant topic.
+For information about the operating system versions that support Cloud Assistant Agent, see the Limits section of Overview of Cloud Assistant.

 Procedure